SystemsApproach/ops/control.rst

   data to and reads data from Atomix using a simple GET/PUT interface common to NoSQL databases.

-* **Loading Models:** A Kubernetes Operator (not shown in the figure), is responsible for configuring the models within x-config.
-Models to load into x-config are specified by a Helm chart.
-The operator compiles them on demand and incorporates them into x-config.
-This eliminates dynamic load compatibility issues that are a problem when models and x-config are built separately.
+* **Loading Models:** Models are loaded using *Model Plugins*.
+  The *Model Plugins* communicate via a gRPC API to x-config, loading the models at runtime.
+The *Model Plugins* are precompiled, and therefore no compilation at runtime is necessary.
+The API existing between x-config and the plugins eliminates dynamic load compatibility issues.

 * **Versioning and Migration:** All the models loaded into x-config are versioned, and the process of updating those models triggers the